1NT18IS013/1NT18IS013_adithya_B_haLab/12-10-21/README.md

-## Demonstration Of Appklication Activity Lifecycle
+## Demonstration Of Application Activity Lifecycle

 - On Launch : `Create -> Start`
 - On Exiting app(waits in temp memory) : `Pause -> Stop`